koajs/jwt/README.md

               issuer:   'http://issuer' }));
 ```

-You can specify a number of secrets in an array.
+You can specify an array of secrets.

 The token will be considered valid if it validates successfully against _any_ of the supplied secrets.
 This allows for rolling shared secrets, for example: